|

 Hey, we were happy to be getting a reaction!
 Actually I think it was the

-original songs got no such reaction, so we knew we had to work on that….
+off….our original songs got no such reaction, so we knew we had to work

 “Sounds of the City” was Bill Graham’s way to promote local groups.
 He